MMG : Announcements and Notices – Las Bambas Update | MarketScreener

 LAS BAMBAS UPDATE

-This announcement is made by MMG Limited (Company) pursuant to Rule 13.09 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (Listing Rules) and the Inside Information Provisions (as defined under the Listing Rules).
+This announcement is made by MMG Limited (Company, together with its subsidiaries, the Group) pursuant to Rule 13.09 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (Listing Rules) and the Inside Information Provisions (as defined under the Listing Rules).

-The Company refers to the previous update regarding Las Bambas released on 26 March 2019.
+MMG Limited (Company) refers to the previous update regarding Las Bambas released on 8 April 2019.

-The Company welcomes positive progress achieved via dialogue with Community, Government, Ombudsman and Church representatives.

-Las Bambas has reached an agreement with the community of Nueva Fuerabamba and, in response, the community has agreed to lift their current roadblocks at the Yavi Yavi farm and at Manantiales near the mine entrance.
+The Company welcomes the acceptance of agreements by communities to remove the current roadblocks at the Yavi Yavi farm and at Manantiales near the mine entrance.

-The Government of Peru has also agreed undertakings with the district of Challhuahuacho to conclude their support for roadblocks, to be confirmed by community meetings scheduled for Monday, 8 April 2019.

-Together, we expect these agreements to lift current roadblocks restricting road transport to, and from, the Las Bambas site in Apurimac, Peru.
+Las Bambas has progressively restored critical supplies and increased staffing levels over the last week, with concentrate transport to Matarani Port recommencing on 13 April 2019.

-The Company remains committed to working together with all communities and other stakeholders to seek sustainable outcomes along Peru's most important copper logistics corridor.
+The Company remains committed to working together with all stakeholders to build sustainable solutions along Peru's most important copper logistics corridor.

-The primary focus continues to be the safety and security of Las Bambas people and local community members.

 By order of the Board